ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 Computed Identifiers
 !!!!!!!!!!!!!!!!!!!!

-The VR-Spec provides an algorithmic solution to deterministically generate a globally unique identifier from a VR object itself.
+VRS provides an algorithmic solution to deterministically generate a globally unique identifier from a VR object itself.
 All valid implementations of the VR Computed Identifier will generate the same identifier when the objects are identical, and will generate